 A made to order boot is an aesthetically customized stock boot.
 Here at Dayton we offer a variety of custom options that you can choose.
 These options range from different leather choices, adding and subtracting buckles and zippers and variations on the height of the boot.
 Each custom option has a set price, which will be calculated into the total cost of your boot.
 If you would like to create a made to order boot please visit us here at the Dayton factory showroom or give us at call at +1 604 253-6671 and we will be happy to help you out.

 Bespoke (custom lasts):

 A bespoke boot starts with a unique last, which is built to your specific measurement.
 To have a bespoke boot or shoe built you have to come visit our factory show room.
 Our bespoke boots are built on a custom last which our experienced last maker creates once we have taken all the necessary measurements.
 The bespoke last is ideal for those with various orthopedic problems, or those who simply want perfect fitting footwear.
-The cost of a bespoke last is $500 plus the price of your boot.
+The cost of a bespoke last starts at $1000 plus the price of your boot.
 Once the bespoke last is created it is labeled as your own and we hang on to it until the next time you would like us to build you a pair of boots or shoes.

 All of the boots are hand crafted in our Vancouver factory using the same traditional boot making methods Dayton has used since 1946.

 What kind of socks should I wear with my boots?